-This Proxy Statement is furnished to the shareholders of Regeneron Pharmaceuticals, Inc., a New York corporation (the "Company"), in connection with the solicitation by its Board of Directors from holders of the Company's Common Stock (the "Common Stock") and Class A Common Stock (the "Class A Stock") of proxies to be voted at the Annual Meeting of Shareholders of the Company to be held on Friday, June 12, 1998 at 10:30 a.m., at the Westchester Marriott Hotel, 670 White Plains Road, Tarrytown, New York 10591, and at any adjournment or postponement thereof (the "Annual Meeting"), for the purposes set forth in the accompanying Notice of Annual Meeting of Shareholders.
+This Proxy Statement is furnished to the shareholders of Regeneron Pharmaceuticals, Inc., a New York corporation (the "Company"), in connection with the solicitation by its Board of Directors from holders of the Company's Common Stock (the "Common Stock") and Class A Common Stock (the "Class A Stock") of proxies to be voted at the Annual Meeting of Shareholders of the Company to be held on Friday, June 11, 1999 at 10:30 a.m., at the Westchester Marriott Hotel, 670 White Plains Road, Tarrytown, New York 10591, and at any adjournment or postponement thereof (the "Annual Meeting"), for the purposes set forth in the accompanying Notice of Annual Meeting of Shareholders.
 The Company's executive offices are located at 777 Old Saw Mill River Road, Tarrytown, New York 10591.

-This Proxy Statement and form of proxy are first being mailed to shareholders of the Company on or about May 12, 1998.
+This Proxy Statement and form of proxy are first being mailed to shareholders of the Company on or about May 7, 1999.
 All proxies duly executed and received prior to or at the Annual Meeting, and not revoked, will be voted on all matters presented at the meeting in accordance with the instructions indicated on such proxies.
-In the absence of instructions, proxies so received will be voted (1) FOR the named nominees to the Company's Board of Directors and (2) FOR the approval of the selection of Coopers & Lybrand L.L.P. as independent accountants for the Company's fiscal year ending December 31, 1998.
+In the absence of instructions, proxies so received will be voted (1) FOR the named nominees to the Company's Board of Directors, (2) TO ratify, confirm, and approve the Board's January 22, 1999 resolution of the increase of 1,500,000 in the number of shares reserved for issuance under the Company's Amended and Restated 1990 Long-Term Incentive Plan, and (3) FOR the approval of the selection of PricewaterhouseCoopers LLP as independent accountants for the Company's fiscal year ending December 31, 1999.
 If any other matters are properly presented at the Annual Meeting for consideration, the persons named in the enclosed form of proxy will have discretion to vote on such matters in accordance with their best judgment.

 Any proxy given pursuant to this solicitation may be revoked by (i) filing with the Secretary of the Company, at or before the taking of the vote at the Annual Meeting, a written notice of revocation bearing a later date than the proxy, (ii) duly executing a later dated proxy relating to the same shares and delivering it to the Secretary of the Company before the taking of the vote at the Annual Meeting, or (iii) attending the Annual Meeting and voting in person (although attendance at the Annual Meeting will not in and of itself constitute the revocation of a proxy).
 Any written notice of revocation or subsequent proxy should be sent so as to be delivered to Regeneron Pharmaceuticals, Inc., 777 Old Saw Mill River Road, Tarrytown, New York 10591, Attention: Secretary, or hand delivered to the Secretary of the Company at or before the taking of the vote at the Annual Meeting.
 The persons named as proxies in the enclosed form of proxy, Leonard S. Schleifer and Paul Lubetkin, were selected by the Board of Directors of the Company and are officers of the Company.